 When the Tony Award—and Pulitzer Prize—winning composer Tom Kitt was approached to serve as music supervisor for a stage adaptation of SpongeBob SquarePants, he says, “I jumped at the chance”—and not just because Kitt and his children love the Nickelodeon TV series.

 “The concept was that all these unbelievable musical talents were going to write for the score,” says Kitt, whose numerous Broadway credits include musical supervision for Green Day’s American Idiot, for which Kitt also provided orchestrations and arrangements.
-He’s doing the same for SpongeBob, which begins previews November 6 and opens December 4 at the Palace Theatre, with a smorgasbord of high-profile pop stars lending music and lyrics.
+He’s doing the same for SpongeBob, which opened on December 4 at the Palace Theatre, with a smorgasbord of high-profile pop stars lending music and lyrics.

 In addition to Sara Bareilles, a Tony nominee for her Waitress score, and Cyndi Lauper, a Tony winner for Kinky Boots, contributors include Broadway newbies such as Aerosmith’s Steven Tyler and Joe Perry, The Flaming Lips, Panic!
 At the Disco, T.I., Lady Antebellum, Jonathan Coulton, and John Legend (an associate producer of last season’s acclaimed revival of Jitney).
 The late David Bowie, one of Kitt’s heroes, lent a tune he crafted with Brian Eno.
 “It seems like every artist we reached out to wanted to be a part of this,” Kitt marvels.